DivoHub/iTunify/README.md

 # iTunify

-Python and C++ application that
+Transfer playlists from your local iTunes library to Spotify

 ## Overview
-This application parses the local music library of the user's iTunes
+This application parses the xml files of the user's local iTunes music library (Not to be confused with Apple Music), then iteratively queries the Spotify API using the data fetched from the xml file to find matching songs.
+Songs are then appended to specified playlists on Spotify.
+Strength of matches can be adjusted while close/no matches are logged.

 ## Dependencies
+- **Windows 10 or 11.
+(MacOs support tentative)**

 - **Python V3.10** (or later)